-Lighthouse works by running tests to simulate different situations that impact user experience.
-Upon running a Lighthouse report, you’ll receive four different grades for:
+Upon running a Lighthouse report, you'll receive five different grades for:

 Of course, numbers can only tell you so much, so you must see for yourself how users experience your website and make judgments about how to prioritize which bottlenecks you should focus on.

 If Lighthouse gives your website a low grade at first, don't be disappointed; take it as a challenge to improve your optimization skills.
 Following the pointers that Google gives you and using this guide as a reference will help get your project up to standard.
 Once you create your own set of best practices, you can go back and optimize your older web projects, and your future projects will be that much better